simonmichael/hledger/doc/MANUAL.md

 Part of hledger's usefulness is being able to report on just a precise subset of your data.
 Most commands accept an optional query expression, written as arguments after the command name, to filter the data by date, account name or other criteria.
+Query expressions are also used in the [[#web|web ui]]'s search form.

 The query syntax is similar to a Google search expression: one or more space-separated search terms, optional prefixes to match specific